-Encode X12 messages for Azure Logic Apps with the Enterprise Integration Pack
+Encode X12 messages in Azure Logic Apps with Enterprise Integration Pack

 With the Encode X12 message connector, you can validate EDI and partner-specific properties, convert XML-encoded messages into EDI transaction sets in the interchange, and request a Technical Acknowledgement, Functional Acknowledgment, or both.
 To use this connector, you must add the connector to an existing trigger in your logic app.

 Here's the items you need: